tomiok/tomiok/README.md

 - ⚡ Writing at https://dev.to/tomaslingotti and https://gophers-latam.github.io/posts/.

-- 📰  Building an app to centralize news with RSS and scrapping (looking for a cool name)
+- 📰  Building an app to centralize news with RSS and scrapping (looking for a cool name).

 - 🔐  Building 1 new app for secrets management.
-[Vaultik project](https://github.com/tomiok/vaultik)
+[Vaultik project](https://github.com/tomiok/vaultik).

 - 🚀 Building 1 new library for web servers.
-[WebH](https://github.com/tomiok/webh)
+[WebH](https://github.com/tomiok/webh).

 - 💯 In this repo you can find good quality repos, feel free to contact me if anything caught your attention.